nils-wisiol/django-rest-boilerplate/README.md

 All work in this repository is licensed under the MIT license.
 For details, see the LICENSE file.

 ## Acknowledgements
-Much of the techniques used in this project is courtesy of the [deSEC project](https://desec.io).
+Much of the techniques used in this project is courtesy of the [deSEC project](https://desec.io), some changes were backported after the [eID project of Freie Universität Berlin](https://github.com/swp-fu-eid/eid-fu-swp) used the boilerplate to bootstrap their project.